Project Naptha: Technical Features

 Before the Optical Character Recognition (OCR) can be applied, it has to first identify whether blocks of text exists in an image.
 Once the blocks of texts are identified, the OCR enables for the build-up of a model of text regions, words and letters from any images.
 This function provides users with the option to copy, translate and even modify text directly in every image, in real-time and in their Google Chrome browser.

 The primary feature of Project Naptha is the text detection function.
 Running on an algorithm called the “Stroke Width Transform, developed by Microsoft Research in 2008, it provides the capability of identifying regions of text in a language-agnostic manner and detecting angled text and text in images.
 This is done by using the width of the lines that make up letters as a means to identify elements that could potentially be text rather than trying to spot predetermined separate features as a marker of text.

 In this case, the programme becomes highly intuitive, similar to humans whereby we do not need to understand a language in order to recognize a written text.

 Project Naptha automatically applies state-of-the-art computer vision algorithms on every image available when browsing the web, allowing users to highlight, copy and paste, edit and translate text which were formerly trapped within an image.

 A technique similar to Photoshop's "Content-Aware Fill" feature called "inpainting” is adopted.
 These types of algorithms are famously known as a part of Adobe Photoshop’s “Content-Aware Fill” feature.
 It involves the using of an algorithm that automatically fills in the space previously occupied by text with colors from the surrounding area, matching the font of the translated text in the style of the original image.
 This is done so by, first, detecting the text and retrieving the solid colours from the regions surrounding the text.
 Following, the colours will be spread around and inwards till the entire area is filled up.
 This technique allows user to reconstruct images as well as to edit and remove words from an image with the capturing and processing of the independent colours from regions around the edited text.

-In order to provide a seamless and intuitive experience for the user, the extension technique tracks cursor movements and continuously extrapolates a second ahead based on its position and velocity, predicting where highlights might be made over an image.
+The extension technique tracks cursor movements and extrapolates a second ahead based on its position and velocity, predicting where highlights might be made over an image.
 The Project Naptha software then scans and runs a processor-intensive character recognition algorithms, processing potential text that users might want to pick out from an image, ahead of time.